fualsan/DeepTimeSeriesFromScratch/README.md

 - **Transformer**: A state-of-the-art model using attention mechanisms.
 Decoder based transformer is implemented for generative applications.

 ## Dataset
+### Air Passengers Dataset
-This project uses the Air Passengers dataset, a classic time series dataset that records the monthly totals of international airline passengers from 1949 to 1960.
+A classic time series dataset that records the monthly totals of international airline passengers from 1949 to 1960.
 The dataset is included in the repository (*airline-passengers.csv*).

 The dataset contains the following columns:
 - `Month`: The month of the observation.
 - `Passengers`: The number of passengers carried by the airline.

+### Panama Electricty Load Forecasting
+A collection of data related to electricity consumption in Panama, specifically aimed at forecasting future electricity loads.
+This dataset typically includes historical records of electricity consumption, possibly broken down by region or time intervals (like hourly, daily, or monthly).
+It may also incorporate additional variables such as weather parameters (temperature, humidity, precipitation) and special days (public holidays, weekends) that could influence electricity demand.

+This is a multivariate dataset with many columns.
+For more info: [Kaggle dataset page](https://www.kaggle.com/datasets/pateljay731/panama-electricity-load-forecasting/)

 ## License
 This project is licensed under the MIT License - please see the [LICENSE](LICENSE) file for details.